hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 2874

-Thus they [the idols] will deny all what you say, so you cannot avert [punishment] nor can get any help.
+Thus they [the idols] will deny all what you say, so you cannot avert [punishment] nor can you get any help.
 Whoever among you does wrong, We will make him taste a great punishment.

 # 2875